734j/734j/README.md

 # Welcome to my profile

-I am currently studying penetration testing.
+I am a tester

-I also like doing some programminmg on the side, the main language that i am trying to learn right now is **C**.
+I also like doing some programming on the side, the main language that i am trying to learn right now is **C**.

 I also like using **python** sometimes.